Parsa-Ardakani/Solving-Soduko-With-nbyn-Boxes-and-nbyn-Cells/README.md

 **2. Displaying:** This Function purpose is to display the sudoku in a proper and beautiful shape.
 It contains 3 sections.

 - Print Numbers of the column grid: This part displays numbers of the x-axis of our sudoku.

-- Print top border of the Sudoku ──────> I the second section program prints the top part of the sudoku border
+- Print top border of the Sudoku: I the second section program prints the top part of the sudoku border

 - Print Numbers of each row of the grid and value of each cell of the Sudoku: To make our code easier and not using unnecessary libraries, we print all data related to one row.
 This row can be the border or the values of each cell.
 Our code writes the number of the row that is going to be written.
 Then, it prints the edge.
 After printing the border, it starts to write the value of each cell.
 Between each cell, sign "│" as the horizontal divider and "─" as the vertical divider.
 Between each box, we use symbols that are utilized for the sudoku border.